jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 sudo firewall-cmd --zone=public --add-service=http --permanent
 sudo firewall-cmd --zone=public --add-port=3000/tcp --permanent
 sudo firewall-cmd --zone=public --list-ports

+# How to list all the ports that are open in your firewalld zone
+sudo firewall-cmd --zone=public --list-all

 # Needed to reload the process changes to the firewall
 sudo firewall-cmd --reload
 ```